CCAI-CDT/tech-notes/guides/02_Teachable_Machine.md

 - [Bananameter Tutorial](https://medium.com/@warronbebster/teachable-machine-tutorial-bananameter-4bfffa765866)
 - Teachable Machine Official Tutorials [Part 1](https://www.youtube.com/watch?v=DFBbSTvtpy4), [Part 2](https://www.youtube.com/watch?v=CO67EQ0ZWgA), and [Part 3](https://www.youtube.com/watch?v=n-zeeRLBgd0)
 - The Coding Train's [Teachable Machine Image Classification](https://www.youtube.com/watch?v=kwcillcWOg0) and [Teachable Machine Snake Game](https://www.youtube.com/watch?v=UPgxnGC8oBU) tutorials - Using Teachable Machine models in p5.js and ml5.js
+- [Is it a bird?
+Creating a model from your own data](https://www.kaggle.com/code/jhoward/is-it-a-bird-creating-a-model-from-your-own-data) - A python tutorial on creating bird recognition models.
+While it doesn't use Teachable Machine, the principles are similar, and you can follow the same steps to convert any of your Teachable Machine models to Python.